Skip to main content

 bundle.rsSigstore bundle verification, Fulcio cert identity extraction

-policy.rsTrust policy loading, merging, evaluation, instruction file discovery
+policy.rsTrust policy loading, merging, evaluation, file discovery

 signing.rsECDSA P-256 key generation, keyed signing, bundle construction